 A workshop on ‘Fertility Intentions and Contraceptive Practices’ training was organized by the Department of Community Medicine, Amrita Institute of Medical Sciences (AIMS), the Centre of Excellence and Department of Tribal Affairs, Government of India at Mata Amritanandamayi Math, Meppady, Wayanad district, between October 2nd and 3rd, 2018.

-The workshop was born out of an earlier meeting chaired by Secretary, Ministry of Tribal Affairs on June 1st, 2018, which considered the proposal of Amrita Vishwa Vidyapeetham and agreed to recognize it as a Centre of Excellence to take up certain activities.
-Among the activities, a paper on ‘Awareness About Use and Abuse of Oral Contraceptives Among Indigenous Tribes in Wayanad in Kerala’ was submitted by the Department of Community Medicine and it was selected for implementation.
+The workshop was the result of an earlier meeting chaired by Secretary, Ministry of Tribal Affairs on June 1st, 2018, which considered the proposal of Amrita VishwaVidyapeetham and agreed to recognize it as a Centre of Excellence to take up certain activities.
+Among the activities, a proposal on ‘Awareness About Use and Abuse of Oral Contraceptives Among Indigenous Tribes in Wayanad in Kerala’ was submitted by the Department of Community Medicine and it was selected for implementation.

-Mr. Sumesh, Coordinator, Mata Amritanandamayi Math, Meppady, welcomed the gathering and Advocate Chathukutty, Former Municipal Chairperson, presided over the function.
+Mr. Sumesh, Coordinator, Mata Amritanandamayi Math, Meppady, welcomed the gathering and Advocate Chathukutty, Former Municipal Chairperson, presided over the inaugural function.
 The program was inaugurated by Mr. Saleem, Tribal Development Officer, Sultan Bathery, Wayanad, followed by the felicitation of Dr. Aswathy S., Professor at the Department of Community Medicine and the Principal Investigator of the study.

-The second day of the workshop began with an interesting and informative role play on data collection and informed consent was conducted by Dr. Harsha Lais and Dr. Amrita Das.
+On the second day, an interesting and informative role play on data collection and informed consent was conducted by Dr. Harsha Lais and Dr. Amrita Das.
 In the session, the trainees were divided into 3 groups and given separate training for demonstration and questionnaire administration.